cypress-io/cypress-documentation/content/api/plugins/configuration-api.md

 </Alert>

-To modify configuration, you return a config object within this exported function.
+To modify configuration, you return a config object from `setupNodeEvents` within this exported function.

 :::cypress-plugin-example